PCOS Treatment Diet: Best Foods for Getting PregnantFertility Treatment

-Studies show that high-sugar foods can cause PCOS, resulting in female infertility.
+Studies show that high-sugar foods are among the foods to avoid with PCOS that can cause PCOS and result in female infertility.
 The reason is that eating sugary foods causes an increase in insulin levels in the body, which is one of the main symptoms of PCOS.

 Therefore, doctors recommend that women with POCS improve their ovarian health and fertility by exercising regularly and having a healthy diet.
 It can be said that many factors can contribute to PCOS management, including having a healthy diet, maintaining a normal weight, doing regular exercise, and taking certain drugs.